Funkschy/kantan/README.md

 # Kantan (簡単)

-Official git repository of the Kantan programming Language.
+This compiler is deprecated in favor of the [self-hosted](https://github.com/Funkschy/kantan-lang) one.

-I'm currently working on a Kantan compiler written in Kantan, therefore this repository will probably not receive a lot of further updates.
+I'm only working on the self-hosted Kantan compiler, therefore this repository will probably not receive a lot of further updates.

 ## Elevator pitch